1977 Indianapolis 500: Time trials

+For 1977, the turbocharger "boost" settings were increased from 75 inHg (used in 1976) back to 80 inHg (used in 1974–1975).
+This, along with offseason engine development by the teams, was expected to provide about 50 additional horsepower.

 Pole Day – Saturday May 14

 During the first week of practice, several drivers flirted with the elusive 200 mph barrier.
 Mario Andretti, A. J. Foyt, and Johnny Rutherford all ran unofficial practice laps over 200 mph.
 All three became immediate favorites for the pole position.
 Going into the month, the official one-lap track record was still 199.071 mph, set by Johnny Rutherford back in 1973.

 Pole day was sunny and warm, and an estimated 200,000 spectators arrived anticipating a record-setting day.
 No drivers broke the 200 mph barrier during practice on the morning of pole day, but participants and observers expected the record to fall during official time trials.
 At 11:00 a.m., A. J. Foyt was the first driver to make an attempt.
 His four-lap speed of 193.465 mph was far short of the record.
-Al Unser Sr. (195.950 mph) went faster and took over the top spot about a half hour later.
+About a half hour later, Al Unser Sr. (195.950 mph) went faster and knocked Foyt off of the top spot.

 At 11:51 a.m., Tom Sneva took to the track.
 He set new all-time one-lap and four-lap track records.
 He became the first driver to break the 200 mph barrier at Indianapolis.